chrisKoeh/py-system-tests/README.md

 ## Command line options
 When using a Testsuite command line options for all testcases added to the suite will be automatically created.
-Command line option shortcut will be derived from the beginning characters of the description string passed to the testcase.
+Command line option shortcut will be derived from the beginning characters of the decorated function name.
-So make sure to have varying descriptions for your testcases.
+Make sure to have varying descriptions for your testcases.
 Having a look at the help of `examples/main.py` will give the following output:
 ```
 shell: python3 main.py -h